-The sprop-vps parameter MAY contain one or more than one video parameter set NAL unit.
+The sprop-vps parameter MAY contain one or more than one video parameter set NAL units.
 However, all other video parameter sets contained in the sprop-vps parameter MUST be consistent with the first video parameter set in the sprop-vps parameter.
-A video parameter set vpsB is said to be consistent with another video parameter set vpsA if any decoder that conforms to the profile, tier, level, and constraints indicated by the 12 bytes of data starting from the syntax element general_profile_space to the syntax element general_level_idc, inclusive, in the first profile_tier_level() syntax structure in vpsA can decode any bitstream that conforms to the profile, tier, level, and constraints indicated by the 12 bytes of data starting from the syntax element general_profile_space to the syntax element general_level_idc, inclusive, in the first profile_tier_level() syntax structure in vpsB.
+A video parameter set vpsB is said to be consistent with another video parameter set vpsA if the number of OLSs in vpsA and vpsB is the same and any decoder that conforms to the profile, tier, level, and constraints indicated by the data starting from the syntax element general profile idc to the syntax structure general constraints info(), inclusive, in the profile tier level( ) syntax structure corresponding to any OLS with index olsIdx in vpsA can decode any CVS(s) referencing vpsB when TargetOlsIdx is equal to olsIdx that conforms to the profile, tier, level, and constraints indicated by the data starting from the syntax element general profile idc to the syntax structure general constraints info(), inclusive, in the profile tier level( ) syntax structure corresponding to the OLS with index TargetOlsIdx in vpsB.